2023 Michigan State University shooting: Shootings

-Police responded to the call within minutes of the shooting taking place.
 There was a coordinated effort of local, state, and federal law enforcement with hundreds of officers assisting, as well as other emergency services.
-Approximately 30 fire engines, ambulances, and other emergency vehicles were present by the Eli and Edythe Broad Art Museum on Grand River Avenue in downtown East Lansing.
+Approximately 30 fire engines, ambulances, and other emergency vehicles were present by the Eli and Edythe Broad Art Museum.
+At 10:04, McRae's description was provided in a third campuswide alert; at 11:18, campus police shared a photo of McRae on social media.

-McRae later died of a self-inflicted gunshot wound at around 11:35 p.m., after he was confronted by police off campus, in Lansing.
-Michigan State Police reported that McRae had two 9 mm handguns, eight or nine loaded magazines, and 50 rounds of loose ammunition.
+At 11:35, Ingham County police received a 9-1-1 call of a person matching the gunman's description walking off-campus on Lake Lansing Road, near High Street, in Lansing.
+At 11:49, officers arrived at the scene and found McRae, who fatally shot himself in the head during the confrontation.
+At 12:20, campus police confirmed McRae's death, and the shelter-in-place order was lifted seven minutes later.
+An investigation found that McRae was armed with two 9mm handguns: a Hi-Point C-9 purchased in September 2021 and a Taurus G3 purchased in October 2021.
+Both guns were legally purchased but not registered.
+A total of 18 rounds were fired on campus, all from the Taurus: 14 at Berkey Hall, one outside the Human Ecology Building, and three at the Union building.
+McRae was also carrying eleven additional magazines for both guns, along with 136 rounds of loose ammunition.

 Victims

 Eight people were shot, resulting in three dead and five injured.
 All of the victims of the shooting were Michigan State students.
-Three were killed: Arielle Diamond Anderson, a junior from Grosse Pointe, Michigan; Brian Fraser, a sophomore and Phi Delta Theta chapter president from Grosse Pointe; and Alexandria Verner, a junior from Clawson, Michigan.
+Three were killed: Arielle Diamond Anderson, a junior from Grosse Pointe, Michigan (and the niece of Chandra Davis); Brian Fraser, a sophomore and Phi Delta Theta chapter president from Grosse Pointe; and Alexandria Verner, a junior from Clawson, Michigan.

 Another five students were injured in the shooting.
 Four of the five injured victims required surgery, and one was taken directly to the ICU.
 All five were in critical condition.
 By February 21, one of the victims had been upgraded from critical to stable condition and two students had been upgraded to serious condition.

 One injured victim was Guadalupe Huapilla-Perez, a junior from Immokalee, Florida.
-Two others who were injured were Chinese international students; one of them, John Hao, was paralyzed from the chest down.
-Another injured student, junior Nate Statly, from Hartland, was identified by his family, who set up a GoFundMe account; his brother characterized him as "fighting hard to survive".
+Two others who were injured were Chinese international students Hanyang Tao and Yukai "John" Hao; Hao was paralyzed from the chest down.
+Another injured student, junior Nate Statly, from Hartland, was identified by his family, who set up a GoFundMe account.
+Statly was shot in the head; his brother characterized him as "fighting hard to survive".

 On February 23, another one of the victims, music student Troy Forbush, a graduate of Okemos High School, was released from the hospital.
 Of the four remaining students in the hospital, one remained in critical condition, two were in serious condition, and one was in stable condition.
 On March 3, two more of the injured students were released from the hospital, leaving one student still in critical condition and the other in fair condition.